vasu2652/click2deploy/README.md

 <!--param-->
 Path of bash script which will be executed afte copying the code to remote server.
 This can be used to
-1.Build you application or Generate Executables 2.Install your dependencies
+1.Build your application or Generate Executables 2.Install your dependencies
-3.Start the process using pm2 etc..
+3. Start the process using pm2 etc..
 Check How it works Section to understand
 <!-- head-->
 ### `CONFIG FILE`
 <!-- head-->
 ```
   {
     "default": {
         "deployTo": "Directory where the code will be deployed on remote servers.",
         "repositoryUrl": "Repository URL to clone, must be defined using https or git+ssh format.",
         "ignores": [
             "List of files excluded in copyFromRemote or copyToRemote methods."
         ],
         "rsync": [
             "--del"
         ],
         "keepReleases": "Number of Releases Which you wish to maintain in the Server to Rollback if there is an error  in current release deployment ",
         "shallowClone": "Clone only the last commit of the repository(Type: Boolean, default true)",
         "branch": "Git Branch",
         "verboseSSHLevel": "SSH verbosity level to use when connecting to remote servers.0(none) 1(-v),2(-vv),3(-vvv)"
     },
     "uat": {
         "branch": "master",
         "Key": "Path to SSH key.",
         "servers": "uat@uat.server.com"
     }
 }
 ```